tracel-ai/tracel-llvm/README.md

 ## Publish a new release

-1) Update the LLVM version and release number if file []().
+1) Update the LLVM version and release number in file [`config.rs`](./crates/tracel-llvm-bundler/src/config.rs).

-2) Creates the bindgins with `cargo xtask bindgen` and commit the new bindings to the repository.
+2) Creates and commit the bindings with `cargo xtask bindgen` for Linux, MacOS and Windows.

 3) Dispatch the workflow `Release` manually.